arun-sub/genomicsbench/README.md

 ## Python setup (optional: only needed for GPU benchmarks)

-To run Python-based benchmarks nn-base and nn-variant, follow the steps below:
+To run Python-based benchmarks nn-base, nn-variant and abea, follow the steps below:

 * Download and install miniconda from [this](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/download.html) link.